-Ross Of Mull Bunkhouse, Fionnphort Isle of Mull PA66 6BL
+Ross Of Mull Bunkrooms, Fionnphort, Isle of Mull PA66 6BL

-This newly refurbished bunkhouse provides self-catering accommodation for groups, families and individuals.
-Located less than a mile from the village of Fionnphort the Ross of Mull Bunkhouse is the ideal base for exploring the dramatic cliffs, white shell-sand beaches and unspoiled natural environment of the Ross of Mull Peninsula whilst experiencing the exciting wildlife and rich history of the island.
+The newly refurbished bunkrooms provide self-catering accommodation for small groups and families with a minimum stay of 2-nights.
+Located less than a mile from the village of Fionnphort, Ross of Mull Bunkrooms are an ideal base for exploring the dramatic cliffs, white shell-sand beaches and unspoilt natural environment of the Ross of Mull Peninsula whilst experiencing the superb wildlife and rich history of the island.
 Fionnphort is the ferry port for Iona, as well as the point for day trips to the islands of Staffa and Lunga in the Treshnish Isles.
-The bunkhouse sleeps 8 in two rooms each with their own bathroom, and can be rented by the bed, by the room or for sole use.
-There is a well equipped kitchen and a spacious sitting/dining room with wood burner and stunning view over Loch Pottie (Loch Poit na h-I).
-The bunkhouse is surrounded by 6 acres of excellent wildlife habitat.
-Just outside the Bunkhouse is a standing stone which is reputed to have been erected as one of a series of signposts to the Isle of Iona.
-Larger groups might be interested in Achaban House next door which sleeps 14.This accommodation is featured on our map of Mull, Arran and West Coast of Scotland and here is its own website.
+The bunkhouse sleep 8 in two bunkrooms each with their own bathroom.
+The whole bunkhouse or a single bunkroom can be rented for private use.
+There is a well equipped kitchen and a spacious sitting/dining room with woodburner and stunning view over Loch Pottie (Loch Poit na h-I).
+The bunkhouse is surrounded by 6 acres of excellent wildlife habitat with lots of space for parking and outdoor equipment.
+Just outside is a standing stone which is reputed to have been erected as one of a series of signposts to the Isle of Iona.
+Larger groups might be interested in Achaban House (also in this guide) next door which sleeps 14.This accommodation is featured on our map of Mull, Arran and West Coast of Scotland and here is its own website.

 or call Rachel Ball on

 From the ferry port at Craignure turn left and follow the A849 across the south west of the island for 34 miles.
-The bunkhouse one mile before Fionnphort and is signposted from this road on the right.
+The bunkrooms are one mile before Fionnphort and are signposted from this road on the right.

 There are buses from Craignure ferry port to the Ross of Mull.
-The driver will stop at the Ross of Mull Bunkhouse.
+The driver will stop at the Ross of Mull Bunkrooms.
 Request when getting your ticket.